 The TCJA substantially reduces the federal income tax rate on C corporations to 21%.
-This could have an impact on entity choice for consumer product companies going forward as well as warrant an assessment of the merits to revoking an existing S election.
-This tax rate reduction reduces the value of Net Operating Loss carryovers as they will now shelter income taxed at only 21% compared to the prior 35%.
+This could have an impact on entity choice for emerging food and beverage companies which will be discussed in another article on that topic.
+Broadly, this reduces the value of Net Operating Loss carryovers as they will now shelter income taxed at only 21% compared to the prior 35%.
+The choice between C corporation and pass-through status will be more complex.